 Listen to the More Recipes About Music & Food Spotify Playlist

 When I first moved to Brooklyn, I was lucky enough to live down the block from Caputo’s Fine Foods.
 I had never experienced a true old-school Italian market before Caputo’s.
 A dazzling array of olive oil, vinegar, fresh bread, cheeses, and salumi.
-A paradise of Italian cooking needs.
+A true paradise of Italian cooking needs.

 I have not been back to Caputo’s since I left that area, but my love of great creamy fresh mozzarella has not waned.
 I believe fresh mozzarella should be eaten lightly chilled or at room temperature.
 Never cold or melty hot.
 I am not a fan of fresh mozzarella on pizza.
-I feel it is too watery for a pizza topping and the heat from the pizza destroys that creamy fresh milk taste.
+It is too watery for a pizza topping and the heat from the pizza destroys that creamy fresh milk taste.

 SHE DRIVES ME CAPRESE

 Fresh mozzarella, tomato, fresh basil, balsamic vinegar, and olive oil on toasted sourdough

 Drizzle balsamic and olive oil on one side of each piece of toast.
 On one piece of toast, place the mozzarella slices in a layer.
 Top with the tomatoes.
 Finish with a layer of basil leaves.
 Sprinkle with salt, pepper, and pepper flakes.
 Top with the other piece of toast dressing side down.